 - 1. aes.c

-- 2. mpi.c

-- 3. rc2.c
+- 2. rc2.c

-- 4. serpent.c
+- 3. serpent.c

-- 5. safer.c
+- 4. safer.c

 "aes.c" and "serpent.c" were written by Brian Gladman (gladman@seven77.demon.co.uk).
-They are copyrighted works but were both granted unrestricted usage in any project (commercial or otherwise). "mpi.c" was written by Michael Fromberger (sting@linguist.dartmouth.edu).
-Similarly it is copyrighted work but is free for all purposes. "rc2.c" is based on publicly available code that is not attributed to a person from the given source. "safer.c" was written by Richard De Moliner (demoliner@isi.ee.ethz.ch) and is public domain.
+They are copyrighted works but were both granted unrestricted usage in any project (commercial or otherwise). "mpi.c" was originally written by Michael Fromberger (sting@linguist.dartmouth.edu) but has since been replaced with my LibTomMath library. "rc2.c" is based on publicly available code that is not attributed to a person from the given source. "safer.c" was written by Richard De Moliner (demoliner@isi.ee.ethz.ch) and is public domain.

 The rest of the code was written either by Tom St Denis or contributed to the project under the "Tom Doesn't Care About Licenses" (TDCAL) license.
 Essentially this license grants the user unlimited distribution and usage (including commercial usage).
+This means that you can use the package, you can re-distribute the package and even branch it.
+I still retain ownership over the name of the package.
+If you want to branch the project you can use the code as a base but you must change the name.
+The package is also royalty free which means you can use it in commercial products without compensation towards the author.
 I assume no risk from usage of the code nor do I guarantee it works as desired or stated.